 Rental property is carried at cost.
-Depreciation is provided for in amounts sufficient to relate the cost of depreciable assets to operations over their estimated service lives by use of the straight-line method for financial reporting purposes.
+Building and improvements, land improvements, furnishing and equipment are depreciated over estimated useful lives using the straight-line method for financial reporting purposes.
+Leasehold improvements are amortized over the shorter of the useful life of the asset or the term of the lease.
 For income tax purposes, accelerated lives and methods are used.

-Estimated

-Method useful lives

-Buildings and improvements Land improvements Furniture and equipment Straight-line Straight-line Straight-line 40 years 15 years 5 years
+Method Estimated useful lives Buildings and improvements Straight-line 40 years Land improvements Straight-line 15 years Furniture and equipment Straight-line 5 years